As the jokes goes, the S&P 500 crashes are worse than a divorce. An investor can lose half of his money and the wife would be still there.

-The Standard & Poor’s 500 Index (S&P 500, or just S&P) is an index of 500 largest U.S. corporations by market capitalization listed on the New York Stock Exchange or Nasdaq.
+The Standard & Poor’s 500 Index (S&P 500, or just S&P) is an index of 500 largest U.S. corporations by market capitalization listed on the New York Stock Exchange or Nasdaq Composite.
 The index was introduced in the 1923, but the S&P 500 in its present form began on March 4, 1957.
-Contrary to the Dow Jones Industrial Average, the S&P 500 is a market-value-weighted index which includes 500 companies across all industries and both growth stocks and value stocks.
+Contrary to the, the S&P 500 is a market value weighted index which includes 500 companies across all industries and both growth stocks and value stocks.
 For these reasons, the S&P 500 is one of the most commonly followed equity indices, and it is believed to be one of the best representations of the U.S. stock market.

 S&P 500 and Gold

-The relationship between gold and S&P is widely debated.
+The relationship between stock valuations and the gold price is widely debated.
 The standard view is that these two markets are negatively linked:, the yellow metal dives, and vice versa.
-This is indeed often the case, as , so when traders go into defensive mode, they may prefer gold to relatively risky stocks.
-Clearly, as the chart below shows, there were many periods when stocks and gold were moving in opposite directions.
+This is indeed often the case, as the , so when traders go into defensive mode, they may prefer gold to relatively risky stocks.
+Clearly, as the chart below, there have been many periods when stocks and gold have been moving in opposite directions.
 This is why gold is also a good , as it provides a hedge against the S&P 500 Index.
-Hence, it might be a good idea to add some gold to an equity investment portfolio.
+Hence, it is a good idea to add some gold to the equity investment portfolio.

 Chart 1: Gold prices (yellow line, left axis) and S&P 500 Index (green line, right axis) from 1971 to 2017.